 Like any sought after event, the earlier you book, the better.
 It used to be that you could show up at the marina in the morning and you’d have a pretty good shot at getting on a boat.
 Those days are behind us.
-Thanks to Star Wars and, in particular, The Last Jedi, we are seeing unprecedented demand for landing tour spaces in 2018.
+Thanks to Star Wars and, in particular, The Last Jedi, we saw unprecedented demand for landing tour spaces in 2018 with some slightly increased availability in 2019.
 You still have the odd cancellation freeing up some spots from time to time but it’s a rarer and rarer occurrence.

 Tip: Book Later In The Season